 How to Talk to Someone Who Speaks Another Language

 Whether you're traveling abroad, working with international colleagues, or meeting your partner's family for the first time, knowing how to talk to someone who speaks another language is an increasingly valuable skill.
-The good news: you don't need to be fluent in their language to have a meaningful conversation.
+The good news: you don't need to be fluent in their language to have a meaningful conversation — and a lot of what works isn't about technology at all.

 Start with the Basics